The Controlling Spouse/Relative Healing

 Any surprises here?
 Many spouses are afraid of discussing controlling strategies because they fear the response they will receive.
 Don't be afraid of your spouse or others!
 Christian spouses report being helped meditating that the Lord's love supports their Catholic marriage, trusting the Lord with the marriage and then discussing controlling issues.

-Responses to the Controlling Spouse
+Communication with the Controlling Spouse

 When this conflict is present in a marriage, it should be discussed in a calm and charitable manner which is not easy.
 First, it is essential to try to understand why a spouse has this weakness.
 Next it is important to work on forgiving the controlling spouse daily.
 This forgiveness will decrease anger and diminish the likelihood of so that overreacting in anger.
 Spiritual forgiveness, in which one gives up anger to God, can be the most effective way to diminish this resentment in some marriages.

 The offended spouse can consider relating that being treated in a controlling manner is disrespectful and harmful to the marriage and to the children.
 Then, whenever the tendency to control is manifested, the other spouse can respond, "Please treat me with more respect" or "I don't deserve to be treated in a disrespectful manner."